GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

 ## [applications] ##

-This section is only relevant for `test` mode.
+This section is only relevant for `fettTest` mode.
 It has a single boolean parameter: `buildApps`,for whether to build the application binaries and the FreeRTOS binary, or fetch them from the tool's resources: the binaries LFS checkout, or the Nix package manager (see [nix.md](./nix.md) for more details).

 ---